LaunchCodeEducation/web-fundamentals/assignments/html-me-something/README.md

 Github.com is website that hosts Git repositories "in the cloud".
 A repository that is up on Github often functions as the central hub for a project, so that a developer can do work across multiple machines, or multiple developers can work collaboratively on the same project.

-For the remainder of this course, you will use Github to submit your work on Vocareum.
+For the remainder of this course, you will use Github to submit your work.
 Here's how:

 1. #### Create a repo on Github